netgen/local-development-setup/xdebug/README.md

     ![PhpStorm XDebug config](phpstorm-xdebug-config.png)

+1. *Skip this step if using XDebug version 2 or below (default port on these versions is 9000 so no adjustment is needed).*

-1. Next, we need to adjust debug port to 9003 which is the default XDebug port.
+    Next, we need to adjust debug port to 9003 which is the default XDebug port.
 Do so by going to `System Preferences/Languages and Frameworks/PHP/Debug` and setting *Debug port* under XDebug to 9003.
 1. In the end we just need to start listening to debug connections: enable `Run/Start Listening for PHP Debug Connections` in the menu bar or use the shortcut button with the phone icon on the top right side of PhpStorm window.

 ## Activating debugger